syncfusion-content/typescript-docs/TypeScript/Accordion/Keyboard-Navigation.md

 ---
 layout: post
-title: Keyboard-Navigation
+title: Keyboard-Navigation | Typescript | Syncfusion
-description: keyboard navigation
+description: Check out and learn here all about keyboard navigation in Syncfusion TypeScript Accordion and much more details.
 platform: Typescript
 control: Accordion
 documentation: ug